UPPMAX/linux-command-line-102/docs/evaluations/README.md

 - `n_reg`: number of registrations
 - `n_learn`: number of learners that are present most of the time.
-  Between round brackets is the percentage of registrated learners that are present most of the time
+  Between round brackets is the percentage of registered learners that are present most of the time
 - `n_eval`: number of filled-in evaluations.
   Between round brackets is the percentage of learners that